Why It Works

 - Drizzling in olive oil while pounding creates an emulsion that ensures the sauce won't taste greasy or bland.

-This Yemenite sauce is fresh and bright from herbs, while also having an intensely spicy kick to it.
+The final sauce is fresh and bright from the herbs, while also having an intensely spicy kick to it.
 It's the ideal accompaniment for falafel or sabich sandwiches, but it also goes great with a variety of grilled vegetables, fish, meat, and eggs.
-And it should last a few weeks in the fridge (though I've never had a jar linger long enough to actually find out).
+It should last up to a week in the fridge (though I've never had a jar linger uneaten for long enough to actually find out).

 1/2 teaspoon whole cumin seeds